zionward/Applicant_Helper/README.md

 │   ├── train_model.py                <- Script for training logistic regression for the admission result
 │   ├── score_test_model.py                <- Script for scoring testing predictions using a trained model.
 │   ├── eval_model.py             <- Script for evaluating model performance
-│   ├── socre.py                <- Script for postprocessing predictions and model results
+│   ├── socre_model.py                <- Script for predict one new student prediction result
-│   ├── postpr.py                <- Script for postprocessing predictions and model results
+│   ├── post_model.py                <- Script for search optimal score of specified subject to help student be admitted │
-│
-├── test                              <- Files necessary for running model tests (see documentation below)
+├── test                              <- Files necessary for running model tests (see documentation below) │   ├── test.py                <- unit test for code in '

 ├── run.py                            <- Simplifies the execution of one or more of the src scripts ├── app.py                            <- Flask wrapper for running the model